-Oxfam New Zealand works to create positive change for the world’s poorest people.
-Oxfam campaigns for a global agenda that is fair to the world’s poorest people.
-So we’re working at every level – from local to global – getting poor people heard and challenging decisions by leaders whenever we see the developing world’s interests under fire.
+Oxfam Aotearoa campaigns to try to fix the broken systems that keep people all over the world trapped in poverty.
+So we're working at every level - from local to global - getting poor people heard and challenging decisions by leaders whenever we see the developing world's interests under fire.
 You can be part of that change.
-Find out more about Oxfam’s campaigns and how to take action.
+Find out more about Oxfam's campaigns and how to take action.

 Oxfam currently campaigns on inequality and climate change.
 There are many ways you can get involved and help change the world, from signing and petition, to sending emails and letters.
 You could organise an event, and educate your friends and family.
 Visit our campaigning page.